University of Amsterdam Students Research VBW Case Study

 The Vrouwen Bouwen Wonen network archive enables us to better understand the situated, kaleidoscopic map of national and international women's movements, work, and feminist design strategies in spatial practice - particularly from the 1980s to the early 2000s.
 The archive, the practitioners involved, the way their network was structured, their modes of operation and outputs challenge the institutional operations carried out up until this point in Het Nieuwe Instituut.

-In this UvA course project, the emphasis was on creating an inventory/index within the Archive/Archival processing+ plan for one of these case studies, the recently acquired Vrouwen Bouwen Wonen network archive.
-Bringing the Vrouwen Bouwen Wonen archives together creates a collection that offers a much broader picture of the feminist and emancipatory ideas in architecture and urban planning, significant for architectural heritage, and thus has greater impact than individual source material.
-The urgency in this case is recognised by Het Nieuwe Instituut in the attainment of the first Vrouwen Bouwen Wonen archive.
-Het Nieuwe Instituut also has the ambition to propose ways to deal with sensitive and under-narrated archival material, giving handles and best practices on how to approach material in its Collection.
-In doing this, we are relating to propositions like Words Matter, by RCMC/Tropenmuseum.
+The UvA course project focused on creating an inventory or index in the archive or Archival Processing Plan+ for one of these case studies, the recently acquired network archive of Vrouwen Bouwen Wonen.
+Bringing together the archives of Vrouwen Bouwen Wonen creates a collection that offers a much broader picture of the feminist and emancipatory ideas in architecture and urban planning that is significant for architectural heritage, and thus has greater impact than individual source material.
+The acquisition of the first Vrouwen Bouwen Wonen archive by the Nieuwe Instituut is a sign of the urgency of the situation.
+Nieuwe Instituut also has the ambition to propose ways of dealing with sensitive and under-represented archival material, and to provide handles and best practices on how to approach the material in its collection.
+In this respect, we refer to proposals such as Words Matter, by the RCMC/Tropenmuseum.

-The proposed networked inventory builds on the existing policy of Het Nieuwe Instituut and its Archive/Archival processing plan (archiefbewerkingsplan) and incorporating insights from this course and learnings from the Collecting Otherwise donor-institution relationship-tool Archival Care Rider.
-Explicitly, through the Archival Care Rider, we strive to: gather additional information to the documents handed over, create archival spaces where multiple voices on the sources can co-exist, offer co-constituted ideas on caring for and maintaining of the archive and underlining its current and future relevance.
+The proposed networked inventory builds on the existing policy of the Nieuwe Instituut and its archive or Archival Processing Plan+ and incorporates insights from this course as well as insights from the Collecting Otherwise donor-institution relationship tool, the Archival Care Rider.
+Specifically, through the Archival Care Rider we aim to: collect additional information on the donated documents, create archival spaces where multiple voices on the sources can coexist, offer co-constituted ideas for the care and maintenance of the archive, and underline its current and future relevance.